 - 16 ounces lo mein noodles also known as fresh egg noodles (usually 1 pouch)

-- 4 ounces napa cabbage sliced (about 2 to 3 leaves)
+- 4 ounces napa cabbage thinly sliced (about 2 to 3 leaves)

 - ½ large carrot peeled and julienned